National Council of Teachers of Mathematics

 Founded in 1920, The National Council of Teachers of Mathematics (NCTM) is a professional organization for schoolteachers of mathematics in the United States.
 One of its goals is to improve the standards of mathematics in education.
 NCTM holds annual national and regional conferences for teachers and publishes five journals.

 Journals

-NCTM publishes five official journals.
+NCTM publishes three official journals.
 All are available in print and online versions.

-Teaching Children Mathematics supports improvement of pre-K–6 mathematics education by serving as a resource for teachers so as to provide more and better mathematics for all students.
-It is a forum for the exchange of mathematics idea, activities, and pedagogical strategies, and or sharing and interpreting research.

-Mathematics Teaching in the Middle School supports the improvement of grade 5–9 mathematics education by serving as a resource for practicing and prospective teachers, as well as supervisors and teacher educators.
-It is a forum for the exchange of mathematics idea, activities, and pedagogical strategies, and or sharing and interpreting research.

-Mathematics Teacher is devoted to improving mathematics instruction for grades 8–14 and supporting teacher education programs.
-It provides a forum for sharing activities and pedagogical strategies, deepening understanding of mathematical ideas, and linking mathematical education research to practice.